enasequence/read_docs/faq/runs.rst

 The Problem
 -----------

-This error is specific to FASTQ files: each entry in such a file should comprise exactly four lines, none of which should be blank.
+This error is specific to FASTQ files: each read record in such a file should comprise exactly four lines, none of which should be blank.
 The FASTQ format is as follows: